Written by Joseph D. Abraham, PhD, Vice President, Assessment Solutions

 Structured vs. unstructured interviews

 So, what is an organization to do in this situation?
-First and foremost, nearly every business will interview job candidates before hiring.
+First and foremost, nearly every business recognizes the importance of interviews and will interview job candidates before hiring.
 With that in mind, organizations must transition to using structured interviews instead of informal interviews in the selection process.
 A recent 2022 analysis by Dr. Paul Sackett and colleagues illustrates that structured interviews provide 4.9 times as much information about job performance than their unstructured counterparts (based on job performance variance explained).
 Measuring candidates using a common, job-related, and structured measuring stick is a must.
 It represents a wasted opportunity if not leveraged.

 Along the same lines, Dr. Sackett’s research also reiterates the usefulness of a wide variety of selection assessments in predicting job performance including: